mjh508/mark-hurlstone.github.io/publications.md

 **Hurlstone, M. J.** (2022, in preparation) Organisational factors in spatial free recall: Interaction of temporal and spatial clustering.

-**Hurlstone, M. J.,** & Farrell, S. (2022, in preparation).
-Associative chaining is not necessary to explain sequence learning.

 **Hurlstone, M. J.,** & Wang, S. (2022, in preparation).
 Leadership attenuates, but does not eliminate, intergenerational discounting in the climate game.

 **Hurlstone, M. J.,** White, B., & Tapsuwan, S. (2022, in preparation).
 The biosecurity game: A cooperation game for simulating the prevention of invasive pests.